Three ways to take your stickhandling to the next level

 I’m not suggesting you run out and cut 4 inches off your stick (although you might need to).
 But in my experience, I’ve found that an optimal stick length for stickhandling is between mid-chest and chin height when you have your skates on.
 Every player is different, so you’ll have to see what works best for you.

 Far too many young female hockey players stickhandle like they are chopping wood.
-When it comes to having soft hands, it is absolutely essential that players get their hands out in front of them and away from their body.
+When it comes to having soft hands, it is absolutely essential that when it comes to sitickhandling for female hockey players, they get their hands out in front of them and away from their body.